 One of the best things to do in Joshua Tree is to hunt out the many architectural wonders surrounding.
 Contemporary, minimal, deconstructed—the architectural landscape of the area is unlike any other place in the U.S. The building pictured here is the Marmol Radziner Desert House, located in Desert Hot Springs, about 30 miles out from Joshua Tree.

 Window Shop at the Vintage Stores

-A trip to Joshua Tree would be incomplete without combing through the many wonderful vintage and antique shops sprinkled throughout the city.
+A trip to Joshua Tree would be incomplete without combing through the many wonderful vintage and antique shops sprinkled throughout the area.
 To head up your list, The End offers a curated selection of unique clothing, jewelry, and textiles/art.
 Desert staples like cowboy boots, distressed denim, and oversize leather jackets are plentiful in this eclectic, vibrant shop.
 Make your way to Ricochet, a vintage hot spot with a generous selection of accessories and jewelry, along with clothing that runs from the 1940s to the '80s.